psvkaushik/Group50_Proj2/CONTRIBUTION.md

 3. A local development environment set up.

 ## Contributing Guidelines

+1. Maintain GITS3.1 project quality.
+2. Should have appropriate ISSUE linked with the Pull request.
+3. The PR should be assigned to the individual requesting a merge.
+4. The Reviewers must approve the pull request before merging the code.
+5. The description should be updated as to what has been asked in the issue.
+6. All the development code should accompany unit test cases to support the validation results.
+7. The development code should be style checked, well-formatted and syntax error free.
+Use of pep8, autoflake8 and flake8 tools will enable the users to get the required code quality.
+8. Commit messages should company details of the changes been made.

 To ensure a smooth and efficient contribution process, please follow these guidelines: